Weak Convergence Analysis of Online Neural Actor-Critic Algorithms: Introduction

 Neural network actor-critic algorithms are one of the most popular methods in deep reinforcement learning.
 A neural network model is trained to select the policy (the ``actor") while another neural network (the ``critic") is simultaneously trained to learn the value function given the actor's policy.
 Specifically, the actor selects an action and, given the action, a new state transition occurs according to a Markov stochastic process and a reward (a measurement of the success/failure) is observed.
 The critic must learn to approximate the value function -- the solution to the Bellman equation -- given the actor's policy.
 Given the critic's estimate for the value function of the current policy, the actor must be updated to improve the value function (i.e., increase the expected reward).
 Actor-critic algorithms are well-established methods in reinforcement learning \cite{konda1999actor, konda2002actor}; the key recent advance is using (deep) neural networks as the actor/critic and training their parameters using gradient descent methods \cite{DQNAtari2015, NeuralNaturalAC, mnih2016asynchronous, naturalAC1, naturalAC2}.\\

 Analysis of neural network actor-critic algorithms is challenging due to: (1) the non-convexity of the neural networks, (2) the complex feedback loop between the actor and critic (the actor determines the sequence of data samples which are used to train the critic and the critic is used to train the actor), and (3) the simultaneous online updates of both the actor and critic which lead to (3A) the distribution of the data, which depends upon the actor, constantly evolving in time and (3B) the actor being updated with a noisy, biased estimate of the value function.
+The algorithm's fully online parameter updates and online data generation from the Markov chain -- where data samples are not i.i.d. -- introduces significant complexities which must be addressed in the mathematical analysis.
+The convergence of a fully online neural network actor-critic algorithm has not been previously studied in the literature; a detailed discussion of previous analysis of actor-critic algorithms and relevant literature is presented in the next section. \\

+We study the behaviour of the online neural network actor-critic algorithm as the number of training steps and the number of hidden units $\to \infty$.
+First, we prove that the time-rescaled \textit{trajectory} of the actor and critic networks converges \textit{pathwise} weakly to an ODE system with a random initialisation as the number of hidden units $\rightarrow \infty$.
+Then, we analyze the ODE to prove that, as the (rescaled) training time $\to\infty$, the critic limit converges to the value function and the actor limit converges to a stationary point of the objective function (the expected discounted reward), in the sense that the gradient of the objective function $\to 0$.
+Convergence rates are also established for both the critic and the actor. \\